 ESG Profiles are updated on a periodic basis.
-A change in an ESG score may or may not prompt a change in the corresponding ESG Profile.
-If a deterioration of its ESG score triggers a downgrade of the ESG Profile from acceptable to medium risk level, it necessitates consultation with the Compliance-Risk-ESG working group.
-If the ESG Profile downgrades to a high-risk status, the Sub-Fund is required to exclude the company from its investment portfolio and divest within a 12-month timeframe.
-Nevertheless, divestment may not occur if the company successfully manages to improve its ESG score before the end of this period, or if the Management Company determines that such divestment within such period is not in the best interest of the Sub-Fund's shareholders
+A change in an ESG score may or may not prompt a change in the corresponding ESG Profile: (i) if a deterioration of the ESG score triggers a downgrade of the ESG Profile from acceptable to medium risk level, this downgrade will necessitate consultation with the Compliance-Risk-ESG working group; (ii) if the ESG Profile downgrades to a high-risk status, the Sub-Fund is required to exclude the company from its investment portfolio and to sell the positions in it within a 12-month timeframe.
+Nevertheless, divestment may not occur if the company successfully manages to improve its ESG Profile before the end of this period, or if the Management Company considers that such divestment within this period is not in the best interest of the Sub-Fund's shareholders